essesseff/essesseff-onboarding-utility/README.md

 Automates the process of creating a new essesseff app and configuring Argo CD deployments using the essesseff Public API.

+*Please Note:*

+*essesseff™ is an independent DevOps ALM PaaS-as-SaaS and is in no way affiliated with, endorsed by, sponsored by, or otherwise connected to GitHub® or The Linux Foundation®.*

+*essesseff™ and the essesseff™ logo design are trademarks of essesseff LLC.*

+*GITHUB®, the GITHUB® logo design and the INVERTOCAT logo design are trademarks of GitHub, Inc., registered in the United States and other countries.*

+*Argo®, Helm®, Kubernetes® and K8s® are registered trademarks of The Linux Foundation.*

 This diagram provides a representation of what the essesseff onboarding utility is able to setup on a per app basis typically in under 5 minutes per app:

 ![Golden Path App Template Diagram](https://www.essesseff.com/images/architecture/essesseff-app-template-minus-subscription-light-mode.svg)